smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 ## Request random values

-The deployed contract requests random values from Chainlink VRF, receives those values, and then stores them in the `s_randomWords` array.
+The deployed contract requests random values from Chainlink VRF, receives those values, and stores them in the `s_randomWords` array.
 Run the `requestRandomWords()` function on your contract to start the request.

 1. Return to Remix and view your deployed contract functions in the **Deployed Contracts** list.